Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Introduction

 Training vision-based agents that take image observations has been extensively explored in general robot manipulation and navigation.
 A number of these studies rely on a simulation-to-reality (sim-to-real, \textit{sim2real}) approach, where the agent is first trained in a simulated environment that synthesizes the image observation, and then transferred to the real world.
 Several recent studies in surgical robotics have focused on this aspect as well.
-In~\cite{bendikas2023learning}, an agent is trained to roll a block using the surgical robot in a simulator that synthesizes $64\times64$ RGB image observations with domain randomization (DR), where the environment parameters such as lighting and camera positions are randomized, and then transferred to the real world directly.
+In~\cite{gondokaryono2023learning}, an agent is trained to roll a block using the surgical robot in a simulator that synthesizes $64\times64$ RGB image observations with domain randomization (DR), where the environment parameters such as lighting and camera positions are randomized, and then transferred to the real world directly.
 Using a similar approach, Haiderbhai \textit{et al.}~obtained a vision-based policy for rope cutting \cite{haiderbhai2024sim2real}.
 In~\cite{scheikl2022sim}, the authors achieved sim-to-real transfer for autonomous tissue manipulation by utilizing domain adaptation (DA) using a contrastive generative adversarial network (GAN).

 However, one major challenge when applying sim-to-real approaches to surgical task automation is the need to simulate realistic surgical scenes and operations.
 Unlike simulators for everyday and industrial robotic tasks, which typically involve mostly rigid objects governed by basic principles of mechanics, surgical simulations require a higher level of complexity to accurately model soft tissues, fluids, and dynamic interactions such as cutting and cauterization.
-The simulation of such physical models and behaviors is already a considerable challenge, but rendering visually realistic images in the simulator to support the training of vision-based agents adds an additional layer of complexity.
+The simulation of such physical models and behaviors is already a considerable challenge involving computational solid and fluid mechanics, but rendering visually realistic images for fluid in the simulator to support the training of vision-based agents adds an additional layer of complexity.